phrutis/wif500/x64/Release/questions.md

 I will search at the end when there are few ranges left.
 So my chances will be higher :-)</br>
-This is not logical, the key can be found earlier, or in the middle of the path.
-Your odds calculations will be broken.<hr>
+This is not logical, the key can be found earlier, or in the middle of the path.</br> Your odds calculations will be broken.<hr>

 What are the best ranges to look for?
 Where are the chances?</br>
 In blue, (while they are still there) because they are candidates.</br>